-blended with pu erh tea, apple pieces, dried coconut, natural coconut flavor, marigold flowers, mango pieces and papaya flavor
+blended with pu-erh tea, apple pieces, coconut, natural coconut flavor, marigold flowers, mango pieces & papaya flavor

 Pu'erh tea gets its name from a county located in southern Yunnan.
 There are two types of pu'er tea: sheng ('green' or 'raw') and shou ('ripe' or 'cooked').
 Historically, raw pu'erh was created first.
 It takes years to slowly age, and if properly stored (pu'erh is essentially a 'living tea', much like wine), holds its value and flavor for decades.
 Due to the extreme demand for this tea, the ripe variety was invented about 40 years ago to speed up the aging process.
 The tea leaves are piled in gently warmed heaps and allowed to carefully ferment.
 Ripe pu'erh is usually much darker than the raw pu'erh and often smoother.
 Raw pu'erh tasted when too young (less than several years old) can be incredibly astringent.
 This quality mellows out dramatically with age.
 Both are widely revered in China for their soothing, purifying qualities unmatched by other teas.